mozilla-services/socorro/docs/overview.rst

 the crash id on the user's machine.
 The user can see crash reports in ``about:crashes``.

-The collector saves the crash report data to AWS S3 as a :term:`raw crash` and :term:`minidumps <minidump>` in a directory structure like this:
+The collector saves the crash report data to cloud storage as a :term:`raw crash` and :term:`minidumps <minidump>` in a directory structure like this:

 .. code-block:: text